Positively False

-Surprisingly the 2006 Tour is not covered in huge detail until we get to the time of Landis' positive test after Stage 17.
+The 2006 Tour is not covered in huge detail until we get to the time of Landis' positive test after Stage 17.

 During Stage 16, while wearing the yellow jersey, Landis has a disastrous stage and loses time to second-placed rider Oscar Pereiro.
 Landis describes how he "has nothing to lose" and attacks from the start of Stage 17, eventually winning it by over 8 minutes and ultimately reclaiming the yellow jersey and the overall TDF title.

 Unfortunately for Landis, the urine sample he provides after Stage 17 shows an abnormally high level of synthetic testosterone (not occurring naturally in the body), but he does not get to know about this until after the tour has finished.
 Landis goes into great detail of how wronged he feels and how devastated he, his wife Amber, and his team are.
 He is sacked by Phonak and has not raced on the road since.

 The last few chapters describe his fight against the cycling authorities.
 The World Anti Doping Association (WADA) and its president Dick Pound come in for some particular criticism, with Landis describing them as Judge, Jury and Executioner and labeling Pound as "a liar" who attempted to smear Landis by allegedly releasing information to the media undermining Landis' case.
 Pound apparently came up with the nickname "Roid Floyd" for Landis, the Roid part obviously referring to steroids.

 Landis states that the positive test was not "a positive" test at all, but was flawed and that his samples were mishandled by the French lab that carried out the tests.
 Landis describes how his defense team spent months going over the 370 page evidential packet from WADA and numbered many errors that the French lab appears to have made.
 He explains that he was seen by the USADA (United States anti doping agency) as "guilty until proven innocent" and warned by the UCI (world cycling federation) not to fight the case because he would lose and be bankrupted.
 Floyd does not attempt to explain why he tested positive because he can't, but strenuously denies doping.

 The warning he receives proves to be prophetic as Landis explains that his defense has cost him over a million dollars and led to the formation of the Floyd Fairness Fund which aims to ensure that no one has to go through what Landis has had to because of what he claims is a flawed doping procedure.
 The book ends with Landis expressing hope of acquittal.

 Landis was stripped of his TDF title in September 2007; in May 2010 he confessed to doping and accused Lance Armstrong of doing the same, contradicting the entire premise of the book.